Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Main Results

 \subsection{Fine-tuning for Audio Context Extension}

 Next, we study training-based extension methods.
-Keeping other components frozen, we fine-tune the base language model of Qwen2-Audio using a \textit{single epoch LoRA} \citep{lora} of rank 8 on the YODAS2-MCQA training set of the corresponding length.
+Keeping other components frozen, we fine-tune the base language model of Qwen2-Audio using a \textit{single epoch} LoRA \citep{lora} of rank 8 on the YODAS2-MCQA training set of the corresponding length.
 Two LoRA settings are explored: adapting only the query projection (q), and adapting query, key, value, and output projections (qkvo).
 Due to the high cost of tuning Partial YaRN's hyperparameters during training, we only use the default configuration (Partial PI) for the audio-only method.
 Whole PI is omitted due to its poor performance as previously observed.

 The results are presented in Table~\ref{tab:fine-tuning_results}, showing that fine-tuning with a context extension method dramatically outperforms the vanilla fine-tuning baseline, especially at longer audio lengths.
 In the qkvo setting, both Whole YaRN (83.47\%) and Partial PI (83.07\%) achieve an absolute performance gain of around 19\% over the Vanilla baseline (64.93\%) at 10mins.
-This highlights the benefit of integrating a context extension method into the fine-tuning process for more better context extension.
+This highlights the benefit of integrating a context extension method into the fine-tuning process for better context extension.

-Comparing the whole-context and audio-only approaches, we find that their performance is generally competitive.
-While Whole YaRN triumps when only adapting the query projection weights, suggesting it's ease of adaptation.
+Comparing the whole-context and modality-decoupled approaches, we find that their performance is generally competitive.
+While Whole YaRN triumps when only adapting the query projection weights, suggesting its ease of adaptation.
 Their performance converges under standard LoRA practice which adapts qkvo.
 This result confirms that both whole-context and audio-only methods are highly effective strategies for fine-tuning.